Educational Psychology

 American Sign Language

-Learn valuable communication skills and meet your language requirement
+Learn valuable communications skills and meet your language requirement

 American Sign Language (ASL) is one of the fastest growing languages in the United States and is the indigenous language of the Deaf community.
 ASL is a natural, visual, non-spoken language with its own distinct grammatical structure.
 The shape, movement, and location of the hands, facial expressions and body are used to communicate with one another.
 ASL as a visual language, uses a different modality of communication compared to spoken languages.